25 Retro Fonts Perfect for Nostalgic Design

 Sans serif fonts

 Sans serif fonts are cleaner and have no additional strokes at the endings of letters.
-But the lack of additional ornaments doesn’t mean that they can’t be beautiful when used in your vintage designs.
-Here are some that will spruce up your retro-inspired creations.
+But the lack of additional ornaments doesn’t mean these can’t make great old-school retro fonts.
+A lot of font styles from the 20th century are in fact sans serifs.
+So, here are some of the options for you to explore.

 This sans serif font with luxurious ligatures will be a great addition to a logo, heading, packaging design, or a letterhead.
 The gentle swashes and wide circular movements give it a sense of grace and class, but it’s still compact and more condensed than many typefaces with long ligatures.
 It also has a noir-like appearance, for extra flair.